pebenbow/project-1792/readme.md

 This is meant to be a prototype Quarto dashboard that provides interactive and informative exploration of data relevant to the decision-makers and community members of Cabarrus County, North Carolina.

+## Why 1792?

+Cabarrus County was established by an act of the North Carolina legislature (the General Assembly) in December 1792, at which point it was formally carved out from Mecklenburg County.
+The title of this project is simply a reference to that event.

 ## About Me

 I am the James B. Duke Assistant Professor of the Practice in Data Science at Davidson College.
 I am a Cabarrus County native, having been born, raised, and educated in Concord.
 I attended Beverly Hills Elementary, Concord Middle, and Concord High before beginning my undergraduate studies at Davidson in 2003.
 I grew up in the First Presbyterian Church of Concord and gave back to my community as a member of BSA Troop 3 and the Tarheel Keystone Club.